Jus-Jar/QuickNewsAI/README.md

 * The articles retrieved would be fed into an LLM model to process the content and essentially filter out  the relevant information
 * Another LLM would be used to present the information in a simplistic format in which the user can easily process.
 * In addition to this a chat interface frontend must be created for the user to interact with QuickNews AI

+## Development
+API Keys are stored in .env file.
+Message Jus_Jar for more information on obtaining keys.